ExpectozJJ/Pentago-MATLAB/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need in order to launch the Pentago

 ```
 MATLAB 2015a and above